Guilherme-Tavares/reshade-pcsx2-auto-resolution/README.md

 # reshade-pcsx2-auto-resolution

-A ReShade addon that automatically updates the `Resolution_X` and `Resolution_Y` preprocessor definitions of the [CRT-Guest-ReShade](https://github.com/HelelSingh/CRT-Guest-ReShade) shader suite to match the PS2's current native resolution, with no manual adjustment needed when PCSX2 switches between video modes.
+A ReShade add-on that automatically updates the `Resolution_X` and `Resolution_Y` preprocessor definitions of the [CRT-Guest-ReShade](https://github.com/HelelSingh/CRT-Guest-ReShade) shader suite to match the PS2's current native resolution, with no manual adjustment needed when PCSX2 switches between video modes.

 Compatible with all CRT-Guest ports and variants.
 The shader filename must contain `CRT` or `NTSC` (case-insensitive).